fwupd/fwupd/plugins/flashrom/README.md

 The vendor ID is set from the BIOS vendor, for example `DMI:Google`

-## Quirk Use

-This plugin uses the following plugin-specific quirks:

-### FlashromProgrammer

-Used to specify the libflashrom programmer to be used.

-Since: 1.5.9

 ## External Interface Access

 This plugin requires access to all interfaces that `libflashrom` has been compiled for.